Real Estate Inspections in 2021

 What this means for buyers…

 You’ve come to an agreement and a seller has accepted your offer.
 A contract is prepared and will likely have an inspection contingency.
 These contingencies will usually follow with the phrase “time is of the essence” , a legal term which poses a strict deadline.
 DO NOT tread lightly.
 It is very important to be prompt in meeting contingency deadlines in your contract, or you will be bound to purchase a house with problems you did not anticipate.
 Those unanticipated repair costs could dramatically impact the desirability of your purchase.
 Sellers interests and buyers interests are different.
 A seller’s inspection may not address all of the issues that you as a buyer are interested in.
 Problems that exist will be the buyers alone after closing, meaning you have a vested interest in knowing everything you can about the property before purchasing.
-This is something your real estate agent will help you with.
+This is something your real estate agent will help you with since they know how to avoid probate that will create a fuss once you buy that property.
 Your agent will likely recommend typical types of inspections, but It will be your responsibility to choose and pay for an inspector.
 Once you are informed of the cost of repairs, you can make a “Repair Request” to the seller.

 Did you know that septic system inspections are one one the most crucial and are not required to be inspected by a seller?
 Be sure to have your septic inspection done correctly by a professional with the knowledge to detect any issues and repair them correctly.